-Ruby valley trekking is one of the least explored trekking destinations of Nepal, where one can experience the new lands, trail, topography, culture along with the sheer untouched side of nature along with the surroundings.
-The name of this trek is given as there is high potentiality of the red precious stone which is called Ruby.
+Ruby Valley trekking is one of the least explored trekking destinations of Nepal, where one can experience the new lands, trail, topography, culture along with the sheer untouched side of nature along with the surroundings.
+The name of this trek is given as there is the high potentiality of the red precious stone which is called Ruby.
 While undertaking this trek, one can experience the lifestyle, family status, culture and traditions of the local people i.e. native Tamang and Gurung tribes from this village.
-The walking trail includes steep ups and downs, flat lands, valleys and lush green forests.
-From different enroute places, you can have the wonderful view of Ganesh, Langtang Lirung, Boudha Himal, Hiunchuli Dorje Lakpa and other mountain ranges.
-For foods and accommodations, there are presence of tea houses and local lodges; which provides basic facilities for the travelers and trekkers.
+The walking trail includes steep ups and downs, flatlands, valleys, and lush green forests.
+From different en route places, you can have the wonderful view of Ganesh, Langtang Lirung, Boudha Himal, Hiunchuli Dorje Lakpa and other mountain ranges.
+For foods and accommodations, there is the presence of tea houses and local lodges; which provides basic facilities for the travelers and trekkers.

 |Food and drinks/ Beverage bills|

 |Extars cost for upgrading rooms and services at hotels|